 How to Verify a Real FAA-Approved CARES Harness

 The FAA warns parents about counterfeit CARES harnesses sold online.
-Fake harnesses may not protect children properly.
+Fake harnesses may look identical to the real product but have not been tested or certified for aviation use — meaning they may not protect your child in the way you’re counting on.

 CARES Harness Pros and Cons